LiteBIRD and CMB-S4 Sensitivities to Reheating in Plateau Models of Inflation: Pivot scale for

 The primordial spectrum for scalar perturbations is well approximated as

 where we explicitly chose $k_p=0.05$ Mpc$^{-1}$ as the pivot scale.
 This choice of $k_p$ is also the standard convention of e.g. the Planck \cite{Planck:2018jri} and BICEP \cite{BICEP:2021xfz} collaborations.
 Note that -- by definition -- $A_s$ is the amplitude of the primordial spectrum at the pivot scale, i.e. $P_s(0.05)=A_s$, and as such depends on the choice of the pivot scale.
+The primordial spectrum of tensor perturbations can be written as